Landmark Designation – Districts

 Step 8 – City Council Meeting

 City Council has the ultimate approval power over zoning request changes such as Landmark designations.
 Council members will review the designation application and, while considering the recommendations from Landmark Commission and City Plan Commission, will vote on the designation.
-If City Council votes to approve the designation, then the property will be listed as an official City of Dallas Landmark.
+If City Council votes to approve the application then the district will now be listed as an official City of Dallas Landmark District.